MicrosoftDocs/customer-insights/ci-docs/data/convert-datalake-to-deltalake.md

 - The Delta tables and their schema must match the tables in the existing Data Lake data source and be in the same storage container.
 The tables in the new data folder must match exactly to the selected tables in the Data Lake data source.
 The tables names and their schemas must match exactly.
 In Delta Lake, table names are the same as the folder name where the data is stored.
 Therefore, the folder names must match exactly to the selected tables in the Data Lake data source.
 Otherwise, the update fails.

-  For example, if the selected Azure Data Lake data source tables are Table1 and Table2, then the folder you choose for the update must resemble the following:
+  For example, if the selected Azure Data Lake data source tables are Table1 and Table2, then the folder you choose for the update must show Table1 and Table2 in the hierarchy.

   ```
   storageaccountroot/